SheCodesAustralia/workshopcontent/content/html_and_css/4_structure/3_nav.md

 weight: 3
 ---

-The `nav` (aka "navigation") is used to provide links that navigate to other webapges.
+The `nav` (aka "navigation") is used to provide links that navigate to other webpages.

-Let's wrap our three links in a nav:
+Let's wrap our three links in opening and closing `nav` tags:

 ```diff
 <header>